alexgibson/notify.js/README.md

 * notifyShow: (function) - callback when the notification is shown
 * notifyClose: (function) - callback when the notification is closed
 * notifyClick: (function) - callback when the notification is clicked
-* notifyError: (function) - callback when there is a permission error
+* permissionDenied: (function) - callback when user has denied permission for domain

 Supported web browsers
 ---------------------------------------